Overview of Logistic Regression

 Interpretation of this equation:

-In the similar fashion,n we will update weights of other dependent variables in order to modify our model for better prediction.
+In a similar fashion,n we will update weights of other dependent variables in order to modify our model for better prediction.

 So, In classification through logistic regression what we are doing is-: